gyooldev/gyooldev.github.io/_posts/2019-06-09-Second-post.md

 Since the "intangible-ness" or "abstractness" was a big problem for me, this time I set my goal differently when I started out learning again.

 '''
-don't be limited learning theories make something practical and useful in real life
+Don't be limited learning theories.
+Make something practical and useful in real life
 '''

 This is how I started this project.